Skip to main content

 Network Request Functions

-You can find the URL of the network request by clicking on the network request in the Network tab of Chrome Developer Tools and viewing the Headers panel.
+You can find the URL of network requests by clicking on them in the Network tab of Chrome Developer Tools and viewing the Headers panel.

 Network request URL in Chrome Developer Tools.
 Click to expand.